mrgleam/java-spring-boot-microservices-demo/README.md

 # java-spring-boot-microservices-demo

-A simple application architecture with Reactive Programming
+A message-driven architecture with Reactive Programming